mynew4/cmangos-docs-wiki/Backporting-Tutorial.md

   * If you had to resolve conflicts you still have to amend the commit: `git commit -s --amend`

 #### 2.1.
 Backport commits with sql changes
+  * Build git_id tool in release mode if you did not already (located in contrib\git_id)
+  * Push every outstanding commit because git_id checks last version from remote
   * _Fetch from mangos-wotlk (like before)_
   * _Use backport tool (like before)_
   * _Check and resolve conflicts (like before)_
-  * Rename the sql updates in sql/updates directory by adding the client version's prefix character at the start of the filename like so: `11754_01_mangos_mangos_string.sql -> s11754_01_mangos_mangos_string.sql`
+  * Rename the sql updates in sql/updates/* directory by adding the client version's prefix character at the start of the filename like so: `11754_01_mangos_mangos_string.sql -> s11754_01_mangos_mangos_string.sql`
   * _Amend commit (like before)_
-  * Build git_id tool in release mode if you did not already (located in contrib\git_id)
-  * Push every outstanding commit because `git_id.exe` checks last version from remote
   * Use git_id in git bash: `contrib/git_id/Release/git_id.exe`
-    * This automatically writes all db_version changes to mangos.sql and in the sql/updates/*.sql
+    * This automatically writes all db_version changes to sql/base/*.sql and sql/updates/*/*.sql files

 ## 3. Push the commits
   * Check correct authorship